nixworks/public/news/2007/09/30/index.md

 ##### State Peace and Development Council
 ### [ A central member of the military junta in Myanmar is reportedly interested in seeking political asylum in Norway.
 The colonel is said to have defected recently, and he is now hiding in the jungle among the Karen people. ](/news/2007/09/30/a-central-member-of-the-military-junta-in-myanmar-is-reportedly-interested-in-seeking-political-asylum-in-norway-the-colonel-is-said-to-ha.md)
-_Context: State Peace and Development Council, Karen, Norway, Myanmar_
+_Context: Myanmar, State Peace and Development Council, Norway, Karen_

 ##### India
 ### [ Indian player Viswanathan Anand wins the World Chess Championship 2007 at Mexico City to become the new world champion. ](/news/2007/09/30/indian-player-viswanathan-anand-wins-the-world-chess-championship-2007-at-mexico-city-to-become-the-new-world-champion.md)